joshuapodonnell/pokemon-iv/README.md

 pip install -r requirements.txt
 ```

-Apple Vision runs via `pyobjc` on Apple Silicon. `pytesseract` is used for description-line detection and as a fallback; it is optional.[file:1][file:2]
+Apple Vision runs via `pyobjc` on Apple Silicon. `pytesseract` is used for description-line detection and as a fallback; it is optional.

 ### 3.3 Download Base Stats